grpc/grpc.github.io/_posts/2018-08-14-grpc-with-protobuf.md

 ## Optimizing the Code

-While GSON is not as fast as Protobuf, there's no sense in not picking the low hanging fruit.
+While Gson is not as fast as Protobuf, there's no sense in not picking the low hanging fruit.
 Running the code we see the performance is pretty slow:

 ```sh
 ./gradlew installDist